JeraldCrisBergantinos/RSIBOT/README.md

 ## Prerequisites

-- Python 3.7 or later
+- Python 3.12 or later (This project was made using 3.12 so I'm not sure with older versions.)
 - pip (Python package installer)
 - A Binance account (for API keys; test endpoints are used for simulated trading)
-- Optional: Docker (for containerization)
+- Optional: Docker (for containerization).
+I myself use GitHub Codespaces during development.

 ## Installation